aerwin/sitespeed-utils/README.md

 ## run performance budget test using mocha

 ```
-var spUtil = require('./lib/sitespeed-utils');
+var spUtil = require('sitespeed-utils');

-// load config from a file
+// load config from a file（path can be specified）
 var config = require('./config/budget-testcases.json')

 // add new parameter(s) dynamically if needed